sunnysledgertds/Eurasiadex-Discord-Bot/README.md

 # Supporting
 You may support the Ballsdex creator on his [Pateron](https://patreon.com/retke).
 As for supporting us (Eurasiadex Team), you can join our discord server listed above.

 # Eurasiadex's Terms Of Service and Rules.
-(WIP, For now, refer to Ballsdex's Terms Of Service and Privacy Policy.)
 By using Eurasiadex, you indicate your acceptance of these terms and rules.
 # Glossary
 • Eurasiaballs - Collectibles of the dex.